Haha it has to be relatively cheap. Maybe when I get a job I’ll be willing to spend more money…but probably not. :P

 Wow that sounded like I would do a lot of impulse buys.

-Rly trying to curb that though.posted over 3 years ago
+Rly trying to curb that though.posted about 4 years ago

 Would i wear them? occasionally or rarely? is it nice? the price?